tonethar/IGME-235-Shared/notes/core-skills/ftp-upload-walkthrough.md

 # Core Skills: FTP File Upload Walkthough

-*Now that we've created and previewed our simple web page, let's put it out on the web for the whole world to see!*
+*Let's review creating a simple web page, and putting it out on the web for the whole world to see!*

  I. [Create a Simple Web Page](#partI)